(July 7, 2015 – Medina, Ohio)

 About the Jake Ryker HERO Award

-The award was created by ALICE Training Institute to honor individuals who stand up in the face of danger and act.
+The award was created by ALICE Training to honor individuals who stand up in the face of danger and act.
 It is an award for those who use human behavior during violent attacks to save lives.
 Jake’s story proves the ALICE philosophy that human behavior and proactive response can save lives; that people can be counted on to step up in times of great danger and bravely take proactive action to save others.
 This award is for those who use human behavior during violent attacks to save lives.

 This is the first annual award with more to come.
 If you know other heroes who are deserving of this award, please go to www.ALICEtraining.com/hero-award to submit a nomination and learn more about this honor.

-The ALICE Training Institute is changing how schools, universities and businesses respond to armed intruders.
+ALICE Training is changing how schools, universities and businesses respond to armed intruders.
 ALICE (Alert, Lock-down, Inform, Counter, and Evacuate), developed after Columbine, teaches strategies to survive a life-threatening event.
 Supported by educators and law enforcement across the country, ALICE is quickly becoming the new standard of care.

 For More Information Contact: